Many people know Boulder City as the gateway to the Hoover Dam. But there’s much more small-town charm to be found in this charming small town.

 8. The Hoover Dam: And last but definitely not least, the man-made wonder that can’t-be-missed.
 You can do much more than just take pictures.
 Take a Hoover Dam tour inside the facility.
 Or check out the Visitors Center and learn about the history of the dam.
 You can also take a helicopter tour from Las Vegas and make it a day trip.

-The Hoover Dam is temporarily closed at this time.
+The Hoover Dam has limited access at this time.
 For the most up to date information, please visit https://www.usbr.gov/lc/hooverdam/.